-Going away to school is both a huge blessing and curse for those who have struggled with an eating disorder.
-Since no one knows you’ve struggled with that, you can avoid the fear that people are watching you eat, but the curse is exactly that too: no one is watching what you eat, so no one can keep you accountable.
+Going away to college is both a huge blessing and curse for those who have struggled with an eating disorder.
+Since no one knows you’ve struggled with that, you can avoid the fear that people are watching you eat.
+The curse is exactly that too: no one is watching what you eat, so no one can keep you accountable.

 Most people think, ‘it’s college, so I’ll eat whatever I want.’
 But the person in recovery thinks, ‘It’s college, I won’t eat anything.’ – girl in recovery

 Just like someone with celiac disease wouldn’t choose a school without gluten free food options, a person in recovery from an eating disorder should choose a school with care.
-When choosing schools, consider the dining hall situation.
-As counterintuitive as this may seem, pay attention to what the daily options are.
+Consider the dining hall situation.
+As counter intuitive as this may seem, pay attention to what the daily options are.
 Is there a salad bar with nutritionally adequate toppings?
 What about certain kinds of sandwiches every day?
 Do they have some of your favorite on-the-go snacks like a protein bar or yogurt?
 Are the dining hall hours limited or flexible?

-Visiting a school for the first time is very daunting.
-If this doesn’t feel like something you can do right away, make sure to bring a support person with you who can look after you.
-Consider putting this on that long list of college to-dos and make sure to call or email those who are on the food staff over the summer before class starts.
+Visiting a school for the first time can be very daunting.
+If this doesn’t feel like something you can do right away, make sure to bring a support person with you.
+Consider putting this on that long list of college to-dos.
+Make sure to call or email those who are on the food staff over the summer before class starts.
 Remember that these people are there to ultimately help you.

 Be willing to ask about some of their standard meals offered.
 If this is overwhelming, ask your dietitian to do this with you during a session.
 They will be more than willing to call and they might even be able to get the nutrition information from the food staff at your school.